-During our last Am I Hungry?
-Mindful Eating for Binge Eating Retreat, it was clear how common binge eating and bariatric surgery are.
-Five of the participants struggling with binge eating had already had bariatric surgery (weight loss surgery or WLS)!
+During one of our Am I Hungry?
+Mindful Eating for Binge Eating Retreats, it became clear how common the overlap of binge eating and bariatric surgery is.
+Five of the retreat participants (more than a third!) struggling with binge eating had already had bariatric surgery (weight loss surgery or WLS).

 I asked if they would be willing to sit down with me and talk about their experiences.
-They all enthusiastically consented, saying that they hoped it would help other people who were struggling with binge eating disorder (BED) and bariatric surgery.
+They all enthusiastically consented, saying they hoped it would help other people who were struggling with binge eating disorder (BED) after bariatric surgery.
+(However, this is a stock photo since I did not ask for permission to share their photos.)

 Observations about Bariatric Surgery and Binge Eating